 Students will enhance their visual literacy by viewing, discussing, and analyzing contemporary film with emphasis on cinematic techniques and critical approaches to this media.
 Participants will also discuss the relationship of film to cultural values and various influences on contemporary film practice.
-Offered winter term.
 Students will run the annual Rainy Day Film Festival at two local theatres.
-WINTER 2009 - 2010
+WINTER 2010